155 mm gun M1: Development

 Before entering World War I, the United States was poorly equipped with heavy artillery.
 To address this problem a number of foreign heavy artillery guns were adopted, including the Canon de 155 mm GPF.
-After the end of the war the Westervelt Board was convened to assess the artillery experience of the combatant powers and map out future directions for the US Army artillery.
-The conclusion of the board vis-a-vis heavy field artillery was that the French 155mm GPF should be adopted as the standard heavy field piece but further development work should occur to achieve a heavy field gun with a max. range of 25,000 yd, a vertical arc of fire from 0° to 65°, a projectile not exceeding 100 lb and the capability to be installed on a mount with either caterpillar tracks or rubber tires.
-A number of prototypes were produced in the 1920s and 1930s, but the projects were put on hold due to lack of funds.
+After the end of the war the Westervelt Board, named for its president, Brigadier General William I. Westervelt, was convened to assess the artillery experience of the combatant powers and map out future directions for the US Army artillery.
+The conclusion of the board vis-a-vis heavy field artillery was that the French 155 mm GPF should be adopted as the standard heavy field piece but further development work should occur to achieve a heavy field gun with a max. range of 25,000 yd, a vertical arc of fire from 0° to 65° (for comparison, GPF had only 35°), a projectile not exceeding 100 lb and the capability to be installed on a mount with either caterpillar tracks or rubber tires.
+A number of prototypes were produced in the 1920s (M1920 and M1920M1 were even standardized) and 1930s (a new design was started from scratch after 1929), the projects were repeatedly put on hold due to lack of funds.
+Developed in the summer of 1930, the radical split-trail carriage for both 155-mm gun and 8-inch howitzer designated T2 was the first in the US to feature an all-welded construction as well as a 8-wheel 2-axle roll-bearing bogie for high-speed mobility.
 In 1938 the 155 mm gun T4 on carriage T2 was finally adopted as 155 mm gun M1 on carriage M1.